deepaksood619/deepaksood619.github.io/docs/frontend/frontend-intro/others.md

 ## BFCache

 Back/forward cache (or bfcache) is a browser optimization that enables instant back and forward navigation.
-It significantly improves the browsing experience for users—especially those with slower networks or devices.
+It significantly improves the browsing experience for users-especially those with slower networks or devices.

 [Back/forward cache](https://web.dev/bfcache/)